Carnie Smith Stadium

 Carnie Smith Stadium (formerly Brandenburg Stadium) is the football stadium for Pittsburg State University in Pittsburg, Kansas.
 The stadium is nicknamed "The Jungle" (after the school's mascot, the gorilla), or "The Pitt."

 History

-Built in 1923, the stadium was originally named for the college's first president, William Aaron Brandenburg.
+Built in 1923, the stadium was originally named for the college's third leader and first president, William Aaron Brandenburg.
 In 1987, it was renamed for Carnie Smith who led the school to NAIA National Football Championships in 1957 and 1961.
 The playing surface is still named Brandenburg Field.
 The school extensively renovated the stadium in 2000 ($5.8 million overhaul), in 2006 ($2.5 million renovation to the west end, including the addition of eight luxury boxes, and in 2008 ($1.7 million addition of a video board, the largest in NCAA Division II).

 Unlike most Division II stadiums, there is an auxiliary game clock installed in the north end zone, meaning teams driving in that direction no longer need to turn around to the main scoreboard in the south end.